 - It cannot accurately measure customer behavior because people who claim that they will recommend might not necessarily do so.

-- It only takes the present customers into account while non-customers are ignored and they are usually the biggest source of Passives and Detractors.
+- NPS only takes the present customers into account while it ignores non-customers.
+They are usually the biggest source of Passives and Detractors.

 Measuring Customer Satisfaction: Comparing CSAT, CES, and NPS

-We have given an outline of each of the three means of measuring customer satisfaction so that you are more equipped to choose one of the best online survey tools based on your requirements..
+We have given an outline of each of the three means of measuring customer satisfaction so that you are more equipped to choose one of the best online survey tools based on your requirements.
 It should be clear by now that there is no one-size-fits-all tool for measuring customer satisfaction.
 Instead, it depends on your business needs and the customer interaction stage at which you are present.
-CSAT is a useful metric to measure the short-term happiness of your client while NPS focuses on measuring long-term happiness which is why the latter is said to be a good indicator of customer loyalty.
+CSAT is a useful metric to measure the short-term happiness of your client.
+Many consider NPS as a good indicator of customer loyalty as the metric focuses on measuring long-term happiness.